Presenting your knowledge, experience or simply sharing useful information is neither an art nor magic.

 Tip #ii: Keep it short, simple and lively: Don’t write all you are going to say on the slides.
 Use it as a guide and you do the talking.

 Tip #iii: Avoid getting into intricate or complex ideas, statistics or data because it will make your audience uncomfortable and intimidated.
 Ease your way in.
-Simplify.
+Make sure to simplify.

 Tip #iv: Have fun and connect with your audience.
 For example, the below might be a situation that everyone must have encountered.

-Also, when I did my usability testing presentation I have included the video recording of a real participant using the application for testing it.
+Also, when I did my usability testing presentation I included a video recording of a real participant using the application for testing it.
 It shows the screen, the app, and the user’s facial expressions.
-This is a great way to show that the end user behaviour and helps in reaching your audiences in a simple yet impactful manner.
+This is a great way to showcase that end user behaviour and help in reaching your audience in a simple yet impactful manner.

 Tip #v: Feel free to experiment and try something new